discoproject/disco/doc/py/core.rst

                         for w, c in d.iteritems():
                                 out.add(w, c)

        Counts how many teams each key appears in the intermediate results.

-       By default no reduce function is specified and the job will quit after the map functions have finished.
+If no reduce function is specified, the job will quit after the map phase has finished.

        The reduce task can also be an external program.
 For more information, see :ref:`discoext`.

+       *Changed in version 0.2*: It is possible to define only *reduce* without *map*.
+In this case the *nr_reduces* parameter is required as well.
+For more information, see the FAQ entry :ref:`reduceonly`.

      * *partition* - a :term:`pure function` that defines the partitioning function, that is, the function that decides how the map outputs